St Edward's Hospital: Layout

 Cheddleton Asylum was laid out in the chevron or echelon style on a south facing plateau.
 At the apex of the echelon was the administration building which was flanked on either side by four ward blocks.
 The wards (infirmary, recent, acute, and epileptic) and within the echelon the quiet and working patients' ward.
 Those wards to the right or east housed male patients whilst females lived on the west side - there were two separate keys for each side of the building, to ensure that patients never mixed.

 The asylum was atypical for its time, in that it was a self-contained and self-sufficient village in its own right with farms and workshops that produced both the uniforms for patients and staff.
 On the male side there were the various artisans' workshops: brick layers; brush makers; carpenters; cobblers; electricians; painters; plumbers and upholsters.
 These trades also employed male patients to help in the running of the asylum.

 Due to its location the asylum generated its own electricity via four Lancashire boilers that powered three turbo-generators to light the wards and run the electric tramway.
 The architectural signature of the asylum was its water tower, which at 136 ft tall held 156 tons of water that was electrically pumped there from the asylum's 110 ft deep well.

 In 1937 there were discussions on creating an internal currency to reward patients for their toil.
 A system of brass tokens was introduced with face values from ½d to 4/- each denomination varied in shape from circular, oval, hexagonal and octagonal.

 Redevelopment

 After closure in 2002, the entire site was sold to Redrow plc, which developed a modern housing estate in the former grounds, renovating the old and now listed hospital buildings into apartments.

-St Edwards Hospital tramway
+St Edward's Hospital tramway

-Upon completion of the hospital in 1899, Staffordshire County Council took over the line and converted it to the 220 volt DC electrically powered St Edwards Hospital tramway.
+Upon completion of the hospital in 1899, Staffordshire County Council took over the line and converted it to the 220 volt DC electrically powered St Edward's Hospital tramway.
 Passenger services ceased in 1920, while coal traffic to power the sites four Lancashire steam boilers continued until December 1954, when delivery by road took over.
 The line was closed and by May 1957 the line had been lifted.